-Non-GAAP income and non-GAAP EPS are alternative views of the Company's performance that Merck is providing because management believes this information enhances investors' understanding of the Company's results since management uses non-GAAP measures to assess performance.
+Non-GAAP(1) income and non-GAAP EPS are alternative views of the Company's performance that the Company is providing because management believes this information enhances investors' understanding of the Company's results since management uses non-GAAP measures to assess performance.
 Non-GAAP income and non-GAAP EPS exclude certain items because of the nature of these items and the impact that they have on the analysis of underlying business performance and trends.
-The excluded items (which should not be considered non-recurring) consist of acquisition and divestiture-related costs, restructuring costs, income and losses from investments in equity securities and certain other items.
+The excluded items (which should not be considered non-recurring) consist of acquisition- and divestiture-related costs, restructuring costs, income and losses from investments in equity securities, and certain other items.
 These excluded items are significant components in understanding and assessing financial performance.

 Non-GAAP income and non-GAAP EPS are important internal measures for the Company.
 Senior management receives a monthly analysis of operating results that includes a non-GAAP EPS metric.
 Management uses non-GAAP measures internally for planning and forecasting purposes and to measure the performance of the Company along with other metrics.
-In addition, senior management's annual compensation is derived in part using a non-GAAP pretax income metric.
+In addition, annual employee compensation, including senior management's compensation, is derived in part using a non-GAAP pretax income metric.
 Since non-GAAP income and non-GAAP EPS are not measures determined in accordance with GAAP, they have no standardized meaning prescribed by GAAP and, therefore, may not be comparable to the calculation of similar measures of other companies.
-The information on non-GAAP income and non-GAAP EPS should be considered in addition to, but not as a substitute for or superior to, net income and EPS prepared in accordance with GAAP.
+The information on non-GAAP income and non-GAAP EPS spepared in accordance with GAAP.